Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 By \cref{lem:complexityLoops}, we obtain a bound on the number of evaluations of the \emph{complete cycle}.
 However, we also have to consider a \emph{partial execution} which stops before traversing the full cycle.
 Therefore, we have to increase every local runtime bound by 1.
+To see this, consider a simple cycle $\{t_1,\ldots,t_n\}$ where $t_1 \star \dots \star t_n$ corresponds to the loop $L$.
+Now, an evaluation of the simple cycle looks like this for suitable configurations $c_i$: